arma7x/svelte-telekram/README.md

 # svelte-telekram

-A Telegram client for building a KaiOS app using Svelte and TypeScript.
+A Telegram client for KaiOS using Svelte and TypeScript.

 ### Development and testing